ackirby88/CS107/C++/CPP-4-Templates-Namespaces.md

 ---
 # Namespaces
-**Namespaces** allow grouping of entities like classes, objects, and functions under a name.
+- **Namespaces** allow grouping of entities like classes, objects, and functions under a name.
-This way the global scope can be divided in "sub-scopes", each one with its own name.
+- Global scope can be divided in "sub-scopes", each one with its own name.

-## Namespace Format
+**Namespace Format:**
 ```C++
 namespace identifier {
   //entities